binderlabs/BASS/README.md

 - Postman Client

-# Binderlabs API Security Simulator (BASS-Scanner)
+# Binderlabs API Security Scanner (BASS-Scanner)

-The BASS-Scanner toolkit is design to aid cyber security professionals in API Security Testing.
+Binderlabs API Security Simulator (BASS-Scanner) is design to aid cyber security professionals in API Security Testing.
 BASS-Scanner will identify security flaws pertaining to OWASP Top 10 API Security and more.
 It will also significantly reduce testing time for security professionals such as a Penetration tester during an API Pentest engagement.

 ## Requirements